Tiny-Earth/DemoSite/site/src/structure.md

 - The homepage or first module on the course LMS
 - And many more!

-And so, we encourage all teachers, even those who have control of their syllabi, to imagine all the ways they welcome students to their courses and provide students a roadmap for success.
+And so, we encourage all teachers, even those who do not have control to change their syllabus, to imagine all the ways they welcome students to their courses and provide students a roadmap for success.

 !!! tip ""